Denis Coughlan: Inter-county career

-Coughlan was appointed captain of the Cork senior hurling team for the 1973 Munster Championship, however, his tenure was short-lived as Cork suffered an opening-round defeat by Tipperary.
+He was appointed captain of the Cork senior hurling team for the 1973 Munster Championship, however, his tenure was short-lived as Cork suffered an opening-round defeat by Tipperary.
 As a member of the Cork senior football team also that season, he lined out at centre-forward when Cork faced Kerry in the Munster final on 15 July 1973.
 Coughlan was held scoreless throughout but ended the game with a third Munster Championship medal following the 5–12 to 1–15 victory.
 He retained his position on the starting fifteen for the All-Ireland final against Galway on 23 September 1973, however, Coughlan was switched from the half-forward line to midfield.
 He scored a point from play and ended the game with an All-Ireland medal as Cork claimed the title for the first time since 1945 after a 3–17 to 2–13 victory.

 On 5 May 1974, Coughlan won a second National Hurling League medal after lining out at midfield in the 6–15 to 1–12 defeat of Wexford in the final.
 The team later made an early exit from the 1974 Munster Championship, with Coughlan's retirement from inter-county hurling and his proposed retirement from inter-county football being reported in the Evening Echo on 27 May 1974.
 The lack of hurling action allowed Coughlan to commit solely to the Cork senior football team as captain for the second time in his career.
 On 14 July 1974, he captained the team from midfield when Cork faced Kerry in the Munster final.
 Coughlan ended the game with a fourth winners' medal after the 1–11 to 0–07 victory, while he also had the honour of collecting the cup for a second time as captain.

 After having no involvement at inter-county level during the respective 1975 Championships, Coughlan was recalled to the Cork senior hurling team in advance of the 1975–76 National Hurling League and was retained for the 1976 Munster Championship.
 On 1 August 1976, he won a third Munster Championship medal after lining out at left wing-back in Cork's 3–15 to 4–05 defeat of Limerick in the final.
 On 5 September 1976, Coughlan was again selected at left wing-back when Cork faced Wexford in the All-Ireland final.
 After being eight points down after just six minutes, Cork secured a 2–21 to 4–11 victory with Coughlan claiming his second All-Ireland medal and his first on the field of play.
 He ended the season by being named in the left wing-back position on the All-Star Team.